rbchan/ga-bear-pva/README.md

 # ga-bear-pva
 Data and code for Central Georgia black bear population viability analysis (PVA).
 The PVA involved forecasting with a female-based population model fit to spatial capture-recapture data.
-No data on males is included in this repository.

 ## File descriptions